 Our team

-Following a distinguished career in Local Government, Sir Michael Lyons now acts as strategic adviser to Government and a range of organisations in both the public and private sectors.
+Following a distinguished career in local government Sir Michael Lyons now acts as a strategic adviser to a range of organisations in the public and private sectors.

-Sir Michael Lyons completed a high profile review on the future of local government and finance structures, published in Spring 2007, and was previously responsible for the 2004 Lyons Review of Public Sector relocation for the Treasury.
+Sir Michael Lyons led a major government sponsored enquiry on the Role and Funding of Local Government (pub spring 2007) and was responsible for the 2004 Lyons Review of Public Sector relocation for the Treasury.
+He is currently leading a review of housing supply for Ed Milliband.

 Roger Quince